apache/hudi/website/docs/configurations.md

 ---

 > #### hoodie.keep.max.commits
-> Archiving service moves older entries from timeline into an archived log after each write, to  keep the metadata overhead constant, even as the table size grows.This config controls the maximum number of instants to retain in the active timeline. <br></br>
+> Archiving service moves older entries from timeline into an archived log after each write, to keep the metadata overhead constant, even as the table size grows.
+This config controls the maximum number of instants to retain in the active timeline. <br></br>
 > **Default Value**: 30 (Optional)<br></br>
 > `Config Param: MAX_COMMITS_TO_KEEP`<br></br>